 The bitstream partition HRD parameters SEI message specifies HRD parameters for bitstream-partition-specific CPB operation.

 When present, this SEI message shall be contained within a scalable nesting SEI message in an initial IRAP access unit.
 When this SEI message is contained in a scalable nesting SEI message, it shall be the only nested SEI message.
 In the scalable nesting SEI message containing this SEI message, bitstream_subset_flag shall be equal to 1, nesting_op_flag shall be equal to 1 and default_op_flag shall be equal to 0.
 The nuh_layer_id of the SEI NAL unit shall be equal to the highest value within the lists nestingLayerIdList[ h ] with h in the range of 0 to nesting_num_ops_minus1, inclusive.

+When both this SEI message and the vps_vui_bsp_hrd_parameters( ) syntax structure in the active VPS are present, the contents of this SEI message shall be semantically identical to the contents of the vps_vui_bsp_hrd_parameters( ) syntax structure of the active VPS.

 sei_num_bsp_hrd_parameters_minus1 plus 1 specifies the number of hrd_parameters( ) syntax structures present within this SEI message.